 Should my company retain duplicates of certificates?

 Indeed, your company must keep duplicates of every issued share certificates at its authorised office or alternatively, the inspection location.
-They must be kept together with the statutory members register containing the information of your company’s past and present shareholders.
+They must be kept together with the statutory members register to contain the information of your company’s past and present shareholders.

 What are the consequences in the event that my certificate is damaged or lost?